-University Contact
+University contact

 Prior to the placement, discuss with your university coordinator the type of contact you will have with your university school.
-Contact with the university whilst on rural placement can be facilitated by a number of means, including email, videoconference/telehealth, and phone.
+Contact with your university whilst on rural placement can be facilitated by several means, including email, videoconference/telehealth, and phone.